jadavbindupriya/jadavbindupriya/README.md

 ## 💫About Me
+Hi👋 there!
 I am Bindu Priya Jadav, a final-year B.Tech Computer Science Engineering student from NIT Hamirpur.
 Originally from Telangana, I am passionate about Data Science, Machine Learning.
 I enjoy solving real-world problems through coding and research.

 ## 🔍 Current Focus
 Currently, I am focusing on enhancing my skills in **Machine Learning, Deep Learning, and NLP**.
 My journey in tech has been exciting, and I am continuously learning new technologies to stay updated with industry trends.